Ganzzi/Data-Structures-Algorithms/README.md

 # Rust Data Structures and Algorithms

 This Rust project aims to implement various data structures and algorithms to help me understand and practice fundamental concepts in computer science.
-Currently, the implemented data structures include:
+Currently, the implemented data structures and algorithms include:

 1. Stack:
+   - Stack data type: A generic stack data structure implemented using a vector.
    - Parentheses Checker: Checks whether a given string of parentheses is balanced.
    - Number Converter: Converts numbers between different numeral systems (e.g., binary, decimal, hexadecimal).
    - Infix to Postfix Conversion & Evaluation: Converts infix expressions to postfix notation & Evaluates postfix expressions.
    - Infix to Prefix Conversion & Evaluation: Converts infix expressions to prefix notation & Evaluates prefix expressions.

 2. Queue:
+   - Queue data type: A generic queue data structure implemented using a vector.
    - Hot Potato Game: Simulates the "Hot Potato" game where players pass a potato around in a circle.

 3. Deque:
+   - Deque data type: A generic double-ended queue data structure implemented using a vector.
    - Palindrome checker: Checks if a given string is a palindrome (A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward.)

 4. Linked List:
+   - Linked List: A generic linear data structure where each node contains a value and a reference to the next node.
    - Linked Stack: A stack data structure implemented using a linked list.
 It follows the Last-In-First-Out (LIFO) principle and offers dynamic memory allocation.
 Linked stacks are ideal for managing data with unpredictable sizes and provide efficient push and pop operations.
    - Parentheses Checker: Checks whether a given string of parentheses is balanced using linked stack.